Talladega National Forest, Alabama | Sharon Henry

 There’s nobody about but overflowing bins indicate it’s not always so.
 Picnic areas are dotted around, each with standalone BBQ grills and table benches right alongside the stream.

-Whilst Darrin scouts the area I read the information boards about the park.
-That’s when I discovered this is bear country.
+Whilst Darrin scouts the area I read about the park on the information boards.
+That’s when I discover this corner of Talladega is bear country.
 There are bear warnings and facts nonchalantly stapled right here on the board including: bears can run 60% faster than the world’s fastest sprinter.
 Bloody hell!

 Mustering all his manly courage Darrin steps out onto the trail as skittish squirrels scurry for cover.
 We’re following the Chinnabee Bee Silent trail that should lead along Cheaha Creek onto Devil’s Den and waterfalls.
 As hikes go this is an easy one but it’s refreshing to be in the great outdoors and it’s such a beautiful setting.

 The further away from the car we go, noises start to sound sinister.
 What was once (probably still is) squirrels rustling in the bushes might be something else lurking or the sloshing creek could be an animal fishing for lunch.